Novartis says knew about Zolgensma data problems before U.S. approval

-NEW YORK (Reuters) - Drugmaker Novartis on Wednesday acknowledged that there were discrepancies with data it had submitted to regulators for approval of its more than $2 million gene therapy Zolgensma, but delayed notifying authorities until it completed its internal investigation.
+NEW YORK, Aug 7 (Reuters) - Drugmaker Novartis on Wednesday acknowledged that there were discrepancies with data it had submitted to regulators for approval of its more than $2 million gene therapy Zolgensma, but delayed notifying authorities until it completed its internal investigation.

 Novartis faces possible civil or criminal penalties from the U.S. Food and Drug Administration, which said on Tuesday that some data was manipulated from early testing of Zolgensma, the world’s most expensive drug.
 The FDA said the company was aware of the problems for as much as two months before the drug’s approval.